Astros vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic has hit safely in five games in a row.
+In his last five games he is hitting .263 with two doubles, a walk and two RBI.

 Kelenic Recent Games